 A spirited voice and a mean right hand

 Greetings.
 I'm Cat McGee.
-I'm a singer/songwriter and a native of Dallas, Texas.
+I'm an Austin-based singer/songwriter and a native of Dallas, Texas.
 Please take a look around, and I hope you'll take some time to check out a performance!

 My debut album, Don't Rush Me, is now available online at iTunes, Google Play, Amazon, etc. CD's are also now available - see my Contacts page to let me know you'd like to purchase any.